tryscer/flock/Flock Wiki/Side 2 Tim.md

 The record company is named Calypso and its brand logo is a lyre. they’re a slick startup, and all the people it sends are well spoken, friendly, and make you want to shower after you’ve met them.
-Connection with buzz — uncertain.
+Connection with buzz — ==uncertain.==

 Calypso joins when the phenomenon of steam pillars starts to be well known… as we learn from the breaks (radio?) they try to take control of the steam pillars but fail.
 Luckily they groomed Tim just for that.
 They turn their jaws on him, make him a star and drive him away from Alice.